Wednesday, June 26, 2019

 How he came to this centered place within shall ever remain a mystery.
 His mother died when he was two and his destitute father gave him away to be raised by an equally destitute uncle and aunt.
 His father later remarried and named one of his several sons Samuel, the same as my father.
 Did he forget he already had a Sam?
 Sam meet Sam.
 My father’s three new half-brothers were all raised in an orphanage while my father sold newspapers on the corner to get by.

 Of course off-screen Tracy was an incorrigible alcoholic while we had the same bottle of Manischewitz wine in our apartment for twelve years.
 While he didn’t touch the stuff many pharmacists got licensed during Prohibition years because they alone could dispense ethyl alcohol for so-called medicinal purposes.
-Among my father’s papers, long after he deceased, was a court order in which he admitted his guilt and was fined for apparently selling a four ounce bottle of alcohol for non-medicinal purpose.
+Among my father’s papers, long after he died, was a court order in which he admitted his guilt and was fined $25 for apparently selling a four ounce bottle of alcohol for non-medicinal purpose.
 I admired his risk-taking which he so rarely allowed expression.

 Was it Aristotle, Yogi Berra or I who said whenever we might think we have wrapped up a person in a tidy bundle there is always something hanging out, unaccounted for?
 So it was with my Dad; a piece that didn’t fit.
 He played the horses; not through a bookie but he would go off to the harness races every few weeks.
 My guess is he put two bucks on the favorite to show.
 One night he took me along, maybe for good luck.
 We still lost.
 But the ledger could never show the value of dreaming a jackpot.